akshay-git-sys/leads-assessment/README.md

 The app will run in production mode.

-## Development Notes
+## System Design

+### Architecture Overview

+The system follows a **client-server architecture** with the following components:

+1. **Frontend**: A Next.js application serves both public and private interfaces.
+   - The **public form** allows lead submissions and sends the data to the backend.
+   - The **admin dashboard** retrieves and updates lead data from the API.
+2. **API Layer**: Next.js API routes handle backend operations such as:

+   - Submitting new leads.
+   - Fetching lead data for the admin panel.
+   - Updating lead statuses.

+3. **State Management**: State is managed within individual components using React hooks.
+   - **Axios** is used to handle API requests and manage data flow between the frontend and backend.

+### Component Breakdown

-- **Public Form**: Uses **JSON Forms** to generate the form dynamically from a schema.
+- **LeadForm**: Uses **JSON Forms** to generate a schema-driven form.
+Data is submitted to the backend via API.
-- **Admin Panel**: Protected by a mock authentication mechanism.
-- **Leads List**: Implemented using **React Table** for powerful sorting, filtering, and pagination features.
+- **LeadsList**: Renders the admin table for managing leads, including sorting, filtering, and pagination features using **React Table**.
-- **State Management**: The application is primarily driven by React state hooks without external state management libraries.
+- **Login**: A simple login component with mock authentication.
+- **Admin Panel**: Features a responsive sidebar and leads table to manage the system efficiently.

-## Future Improvements
+### Future Improvements

 - Implement real authentication (e.g., OAuth, JWT).
-- Add support for editing leads directly within the dashboard.
+- Add support for editing lead details directly in the admin dashboard.
-- Add better form validation and error handling.
+- Implement additional validation and error-handling mechanisms.
-- Unit Testing
+- Integrate file storage for CVs using cloud services like AWS S3.
+- Improve email notifications and alerts for new submissions or lead updates.

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more details.

 ---

-Feel free to adjust the repository URL and any additional details specific to your project!